luckysama/GMM2D/README.md

 This section of the application handles all input settings for fitting a HGMM.
 While default values have been selected, it is advisable to input your own values.
 Please note while setting any numerical input value, either the up/down arrow must be used, or enter must be pressed after inputting a value.

 * `Generated Points`: The number of points that will be generated in each batch of random uniform of gaussian points.
 Note that the total number of points in the dataset can be increased by generating multiple matches of points, with a varying number of points possible in each batch.
-* `Sample Gaussians`: Selects the number of Gaussian distributions in a flat GMM to sample generated points from if using the menu option "Gaussian Gaussian Data".
+* `Sample Gaussians`: Selects the number of Gaussian distributions in a flat GMM to sample generated points from if using the menu option `Gaussian Gaussian Data`.
 When generating multiple batches of gaussian data, this number can change as desired.
 * `Gaussians Per level`: Determines how many Gaussians are to be fit at each level of the HGMM.
 For large numbers of Gaussians, ensure both random and gaussian data is present for fit, as sparsity in the data may cause issues.
 Additionally, changing this parameter after a fit will require a new few to be ran before viewing other hierarchical layers.
 * `Hierarchical Levels`: Selects how many levels in the HGMM will be fit.
 Changing this value will require a new fit to be generated to view other hierarchical layers.
 We recommend using at most three levels to avoid numerical instability.
 * `Current Level`: Selects which level the current points color labels correspond to when assigning each point to a gaussian in the HGMM.
 This value may be changed on the fly once a fit is generated.